armanmoztar/Task-Organizer/README.md

 # Task-Organizer
-Made as a Final Project for CPSC 210
+Made as a Term Project for CPSC 210